faga295/napi-tokei/README.md

 # napi-tokei

-`napi-tokei` is a npm package build with Rust, helping you count your code quickly.
+`napi-tokei` is a node binding built with `tokei`, helping you count your code quickly.

-If you want to run the binary file, you can see [tokei](https://github.com/XAMPPRocky/tokei), `napi-tokei` is exactly made of it.

 ## Install